Knowckx/mini-react-pwa/README.md

-# React + TypeScript + Vite
+# Minimal React template

-A minimal front-end project template that uses the following technology stack:
+A minimal Front-end project template that has contained the following technology stack:

 - React18
 - TypeScript